Skip to Main Content

 Your data will be more organized when you prepare it for sharing from the onset as you maintain proper documentation of your data.

-Proper documentation of your data can help you to identify, retrieve, and understand your data again even if you become out of touch with it in the future.
+Proper documentation of your data can help you identify, retrieve, and understand your data in the future even if you become out of touch with it.

 Ensure reproducibility of your research

 Data sharing enables validation of scientific results.
-This helps to ensure the reproducibility of your research and thus promotes scientific integrity.
+This supports the reproducibility of your research and thus promotes scientific integrity.

 Reproducing published results from an existing dataset can be an excellent way for students to learn how to organize and analyze similar data in their future research.